Astawowski/HomeLab/Architecture/juniper-netscreen-config.md

   * VPN Tunnel: `IPsec_Tunnel_ToPalo`

 * **ID.5:**
-  Design to accept not tunneled traffic from External Network to Internal Network.
+  Design to 'catch' and allow every inbound traffic that does not match rule ID.4, that is, is not coming from DMZ.
   * From Zone: `Untrust`
   *  To Zone: `Trust`
   * Source IP: `Any`